 Thailand Domestic Payments Withholding Tax Rates

-As a developing country, Thailand has a very extensive withholding tax system for domestic payments.
-For the various types of prescribed payments, a "payer of income" is required to deduct withholding tax from a payee and then remit the deducted withholding tax to the Thai Revenue Department within 7 days after the end of the month of payment.
+Thailand has an extensive withholding tax system for domestic payments, and for various types of payments, a "payer of income" is required to deduct withholding tax from a payee and then remit the deducted withholding tax to the Thai Revenue Department within 7 days after the end of the month of payment.

 The types of prescribed payments and the rates of withholding tax required to be deducted by a “payer of income” to a payee in Thailand are as follows:

-A “payer of income” under the domestic payments withholding tax system is also required to provide a “withholding tax deduction certificate” to the payee.
+A “payer of income” is also required to provide a “withholding tax deduction certificate” to the payee.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.